des reins avec un fond de feuillages dans une main

 • Premature ejaculation

-However, here again, certain health problems such as diabetes, high blood pressure, depression, and the taking of certain medications, can be the cause of sexual dysfunction.
+However, here again, certain health problems such as diabetes, high blood pressure, depression, and certain medications can cause sexual dysfunction.

-As a reminder, the function of the Kidney Yáng is to warm up the essence.
-It therefore promotes sexual functions.
-It is the Kidney Yáng that gives energy to the erection and is partly responsible for desire.
-Cases of general or sexual overwork lead to an emptying of the Essence, which leads to an emptying of the Kidney Yang.
+As a reminder, Kidney Yang’s function is to warm the essence.
+It therefore promotes sexual function.
+It is Kidney Yang that provides the energy for erection and is partly responsible for desire.
+Cases of general or sexual overwork lead to a deficiency of essence, which in turn leads to a deficiency of Kidney Yang.

-Sexual functions also have a link with the Heart.
-If there is a void of Kidney Yin, the Heart is not refreshed by the Yin and the Heart Fire no longer descends.
+Sexual function is also linked to the Heart.
+When Kidney Yin is deficient, the Heart is not refreshed by the Yin, and the Heart Fire no longer descends.
 This can also cause sexual dysfunction.

 0 Comments